 - Driveways are to be offset at least 500mm from the nearest side boundary.
-A landscape buffer strip is to be provided between the driveway and the side boundary. - Driveways must not be constructed from plain concrete. - All crossovers and driveways are to be completed prior to occupation. - Parking areas and hardstand materials are to be designed such that the integrate with the landscape concept for the front yard.
+A landscape buffer strip is to be provided between the driveway and the side boundary. - The crossover is limited to a maximum width of 40% of the road frontage or 4.8m, whichever is the lesser. - Driveway crossovers are to be located in accordance with the Plan of Development provided by Stockland within your contract of sale. - Driveways must not be finished from plain concrete. - All crossovers and driveways are to be completed prior to occupation. - Parking areas and hardstand materials are to be designed such that they integrate with the landscape concept for the front yard, but must not include a reversing bay, manoeuvering area or visiting parking spaces (other than tandem spaces) in the front setback.